Skip links

 Strategies may include:

-• A physical activity or exercise program that safely loads the bones to help keep them strong;
+• A tailored exercise or fitness program that safely loads the bones to help keep them strong;

-• Exercises to optimise your posture or address postural changes;
+• Exercises to optimise your posture or address postural changes, enhancing stability and coordination;

-• Balance training to minimise your risk of falls;
+• Balance training to minimise your risk of falls and build endurance;

 • Education about bone health and self-management strategies, and assisting in rehabilitation after a fracture is sustained.

 We are a team on the Sunshine Coast, combining physiotherapy and exercise physiology.
-We can’t wait to share our philosophy and help you moving again!
+We can’t wait to share our philosophy and help you move again!

 Are you having a joint replacement?